 Many Different Types of Cases Qualify

 We fund a variety of different lawsuits, not just those involving personal injury.
 Get in touch with us to find out if we can help with your type of legal claim.
-Some of the most common cases we fund include:
+Some of the most common cases that qualify for pre-settlement funding include:

 - Bicycle and pedestrian accidents